ibm-cloud-docs/vpc/api-change-log-beta.md

 {: important}

 To review the change log of generally available API features, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log).

+## 11 April 2023
+{: #11-april-2023-beta}

+### For all version dates
+{: #11-april-2023-all-version-dates-beta}

+**Image lifecycle management.** Accounts that have been granted special approval to preview this feature can now [deprecate](/apidocs/vpc-beta#deprecate-image) or [obsolete](/apidocs/vpc-beta#obsolete-image) custom images directly.
+Alternatively, you can schedule transition at a later date by specifying the `deprecated_at` or `obsoleted_at` properties when [creating](/apidocs/vpc-beta#create-image) or [updating](/apidocs/vpc-beta#update-image) an image.
+If you need to revert a status change, you can transition `deprecated` or `obsolete` images back to `available`.
+For more information, see [Managing custom images](/docs/vpc?topic=vpc-managing-custom-images&interface=api#custom-images-list-api).

+`deprecated` custom images remain usable, while `obsolete` images cannot be used to provision instances or bare metal servers.
+{: note}

+**Revised file storage profiles.** For users with accounts that have access to file shares, a new `dp2` profile is now available when [creating](/apidocs/vpc-beta#create-share) and [updating](/apidocs/vpc-beta#update-share) a file share.
+Profiles in the existing `custom` and `tiered` families have been deprecated and will remain available only to accounts that have already provisioned file shares with those profiles.
+The deprecated profiles also will not be included in the upcoming general availability release for file shares.

+The `dp2` profile belongs to a new `defined_performance` file share profile family, which provides similar functionality to the deprecated `custom` file share profile family.
+While existing file shares using profiles in the `custom` and `tiered` families will continue to work, you are encouraged to update all your file shares to the new `dp2` profile in preparation for general availability of the file share service.
+Bulk migration of existing file shares is not supported.
+For more information, see [dp2 file storage profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile).

 ## 14 February 2023
 {: #14-february-2023-beta}